From confusion to confidence.

 Can we still negotiate individual salaries under the pay transparency rules?

-Yes - within published ranges and clear criteria.
+Yes, within published ranges and clear criteria.
 Record why decisions are made so that they’re fair and consistent.

 Read more